aziontech/bundler/docs/presets.md

 ## Presets Structure

-To add a new preset, you need to create appropriate folders in two directories: `presets/default` and `presets/custom`.
+To add a new preset, you need to create appropriate folders in two directories: `presets/default` or `presets/custom`.
 The folder representing your framework or library will automatically be included in the preset listings.
 Each preset has two modes, represented by folders of the same name: `compute` and `deliver`.

 https://github.com/aziontech/vulcan/assets/12740219/c4530564-bc4a-4f1d-b14a-7dc7b47946b6